Matzefritz/HiWonder_MentorPi/docs/documentation.md

 # IMU Calibration Instructions
-The IMU is factory calibrated, however in our setup it is overwritten and replaced with a default file.
-Using the other calibration file works but isn't ideal.
+The IMU is factory calibrated, however in our setup it is overwritten and replaced with default values.
+Using the this calibration file works but may not yield ideal results.
 The IMU can be calibrated with the following steps.
 First, launch the controller:
 ```bash
 ros2 launch ros_robot_controller ros_robot_controller.launch.py